Medically Important Antimicrobials Changing to Prescription Status

 What Do These Changes Mean for Veterinarians?

-There may be an increase in demand for prescriptions and dispensing of products to animal owners, as prescriptions will be required for drugs and medicated feeds containing MIAs (List A) as of December 1st, 2018.
+There may be an increase in demand for prescriptions and dispensing of products to animal owners, as prescriptions are required for drugs and medicated feeds containing MIAs (List A) as of December 1st, 2018.

 - No drugs containing MIAs will be available for purchase from livestock medicines outlets or other sources.